rachelleagarcia/rachelleagarcia.github.io/_posts/2020-05-04-legacy-htb.md

 <code>use auxiliary/scanner/smb/smb_version</code>

-<p>As always, I like to see what options I have when I use either an auxiliary or exploit module by typing in <code>options</code>.
+<p>As always, I like to see what options I have when I use a Metasploit module by typing in <code>options</code>.
 After taking a look at the options, I set the following: </p>

 <ul>
 	<li><code>rhosts</code>: The IP address of the Legacy box.</li>